hirviid/react-redux-architecture/README.md

 The Router maps routes to _scenes_.

 ### Scenes
 Scenes are used by the Router.
 A scene is a React component with **no data, no behaviour and no presentation**.
-A scene groups Containers and Components, to create an application page.
+A scene groups containers and components, to create an application page.

 ### Containers
-[TODO]
+Containers are rendered by scenes, components or other containers.
+A container is a React component with **no data, no presentation and little or no behaviour**.
+Containers work as the glue between services, containers and components.
+Containers are sometimes referred to as _smart components_.

 ### Components
-[TODO]
+Components are the smallest building blocks of the application.
+Scenes, containers and other components can render these components.
+A React component (preferably a [functional component](https://facebook.github.io/react/docs/components-and-props.html#functional-and-class-components)) with **no data and no behaviour.
+Pure presentation/UI**.
+Sometimes referred to as _dumb components_ or _presentational components_.

 ### Services
-[TODO]
+Services are React’s [Higher-Order Components (hoc)](https://facebook.github.io/react/docs/higher-order-components.html).
+Services provide data and behaviour to containers.
+Encapsulating data and behaviour in a _service_ in stead of in a _container_ has the advantage of being very reusable inside your application.
+Especially if your project has both React and React Native code.